AlfrescoLabs/alfresco-gradle-amp-example/README.md

 ### Requirements

-The project currently requires that Gradle and [Maven](http://maven.apache.org) be installed.
+The project currently requires that Gradle and [Maven](http://maven.apache.org) be installed and that [alfresco-gradle-plugins](https://github.com/Alfresco/alfresco-gradle-plugins) be available in your local maven repository.

 Packaging as an AMP